-Navigating Differing Court Standards in Bringing or Defending Bankruptcy Preference Actions
+Navigating Circuit Split in Bringing or Defending Bankruptcy Preference Actions

-This CLE webinar will offer best practices for counsel to lenders, creditors and private equity sponsors to structure transactions and lending practices to protect their claims and maintain preference status against junior and unsecured creditors or borrowers facing insolvency or bankruptcy.
+This CLE webinar will offer best practices for counsel to lenders, creditors, and private equity sponsors to structure transactions and lending practices to protect their claims and maintain their priority status against junior and unsecured creditors or borrowers facing insolvency or bankruptcy.

 - Overview of equitable subordination and recharacterization

 - Secured lenders

 - Internal governance procedures

 - Management rights or other control of business operations

 - Non-statutory insiders